Convexity properties of the condition number II: Introduction

 {\bf Acknowledgements.} We have benefited greatly from conversations with our colleagues Charles Pugh and Vitaly Kapovitch about Lipschitz-Riemann structures, especially those conformally equivalent to smooth structures by locally Lipschitz scaling maps.

 Some of this work was accomplished when we met not only in our intitutions, but also at the Institut de Matem\`{a}tica de la Universitat de Barcelona \secrev{and}{M3} at the Thematic Program in the Foundations of Computational Mathematics (FoCM) at the Fields Institute.
-We thank these institutions. \secrev{Also, we would like to thank an anonymous referee.}{}
+We thank these institutions. \secrev{Also, we would like to thank an anonymous referee \thirdrev{for many helpful comments}{Added text}.}{}